sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

-Given the breakdowns that the authors provide, it seems likely that the most significant contribution of POSH is its dynamic profiler, which allows their other optimizations to be aggresively optimistic.
+Given the breakdowns that the authors provide, it seems likely that the most significant contribution of POSH is its dynamic profiler, which allows their other optimizations to be aggressively optimistic.
 While hardware support does prevent TLS from impacting correctness, it doesn't prevent TLS from being a bad idea.
 The POSH profiler fills this gap instead and allows techniques like software value prediction and the structured program heuristic to be utilized without hurting performance.